 In its turn, GIMP is considered to be one of the best Photoshop alternatives.
-You may correct colors, edit images and photos.
+You may correct colors, edit images and create basic designs.

 Both apps are completely free.
 That is why we don’t consider a financial aspect while choosing between them.
 However, speaking about GIMP vs Paint.NET opposition, we should mention that GIMP also offers a free code that makes it even more open.